jacebenson/cedar/docs/docs/cells.md

 It's also important to remember that, besides exporting certain things with certain names, there aren't many rules around Cells&mdash;everything you can do in a regular component still goes.

-## How Does Redwood Know a Cell is a Cell?
+## How Does Cedar Know a Cell is a Cell?

 You just have to end a filename in "Cell" right?
 Well, while that's basically correct, there is one other thing you should know.